ISISNeutronMuon/MDANSE/Doc/pages/analysis.rst

-is small when atoms :math:`i` and :math:`j` are separeted by large distances which may not be true for periodic systems where the motion of atoms may be correlated even between those separeted by large distances.
+is small when atoms :math:`i` and :math:`j` are separeted by large distances which may not be true for periodic systems where the motion of atoms may be correlated between atoms separeted by large distances.

 .. _infraredmolecular: